701-T4/flatshare/README.md

 Note: When generating the files for the front-end and back-end projects, please manually add the `license-report-config.json` to the same directory as `package.json`.

 For further information on utilising the license-report package, please visit https://github.com/ironSource/license-report.

+## Attributing resources

+If you have used any images or other resources that belongs to someone else, please attribute them appropriately in the `ATTRIBUTIONS.txt`.